Yuchen413/CertPhash/README.md

 ### (Optional) Existing PHash algorithms/models from other sources
-We also provide the implementation and evaluation scripts for existing PHash systems (PhotoDNA, PDQ, NuralHash).
+We also provide the implementation and evaluation scripts for existing PHash systems (PhotoDNA, PDQ, NeuralHash).
 However, we cannot directly provide the extracted algorithms/models (following existing repos) due to copyright issues.

 #### PDQ

 - Please follow the [repo](https://github.com/faustomorales/pdqhash-python) to set up the PDQ Hash Model.
 Specifically, you will need to first run `pip install pdqhash` and then execute `python get_pdq_hash.py`.

 - For evaluating PDQ on the COCO validation dataset, use these commands:
 ```bash